Rongxian Giant Buddha: History

 Construction was started in around 817, by Chinese monks.

 A sophisticated drainage system was incorporated into the Rongxian Giant Buddha when it was built, still in working order; it includes drainage pipes carved into various places on the body, to carry away the water after the rains so as to reduce weathering.

 When the Giant Buddha was carved, a huge ten story wood structure, with five roofs was built to shelter it from the rain and sun.
 Unusually this structure is still in place.

 The statue had been known about by westerners from as far back as the late 1870s when Edward Colborne Baber (a British traveller visiting Jah-ding and Mount Omei (Leshan)) had been told of its existence by an unknown Russian traveller.
 However it was not until 1910 that Roger Sprague (an American University Graduate) visited it.
 He found the figure to be on the same plan as the Buddha at Leshan.
 The upper half of the hill was sandstone cliff into which a niche 50 feet broad had been cut, "leaving a central core of stone carved into a figure seated in European style, not cross legged as Buddha is so often represented.
 There he sits, grimly gazing out at the tiled roof of the city which lies before him".

 Sprague was also to see a Temple in Yong-hien, the city below the Great Buddha, where he noticed two chimneys which disproved the theory that "in China proper chimneys are unknown".

 Degradation

 The Rongxian Buddha has been affected by the pollution emanating from the unbridled development in the region.
 According to Xinhua news agency, the Leshan Giant Buddha and many Chinese natural and cultural heritage sites in the region have seen degradations from weathering, air pollution, and swarms of tourists.
 The government has promised restoration work.

 Dimensions

 At 71 m tall, the statue depicts a seated Maitreya Buddha with his hands resting on his knees.

-His body is 36.67 metres high, the head 8.76 metres, and his shoulders are 12.67 metres wide The knees 12 metres high, and the feet 3.5 metres wide.
+His body is 36.67 metres high, the head 8.76 metres, his shoulders 12.67 metres wide, the knees 12 metres high, and the feet 3.5 metres wide.

 There is a local saying: "The mountain is a Buddha and the Buddha is a mountain".

 The Temple covers an area of about 80,000 square metres, the temple and housing enclosing the Buddha is an area of 2000 square metres.